 No one in California today caused the housing crisis.
 Its origins stretch back to a time when laws were explicitly racist in a way that we wouldn’t tolerate now.
 Nevertheless, we live with the consequences of those decisions, and we have the opportunity to make new choices that live up to our values.
-Louis wants to reimagine our built environment because it’s the key to our educational, racial, socioeconomic, criminal, and environmental justice priorities.
+Louis wants to reimagine our built environment because it’s necessary for our future prosperity and is key to our educational, racial, socioeconomic, criminal, and environmental justice priorities.
 Louis wants to:

 Triple home production statewide to reach Gov. Newsom’s 3,000,000 homes goal in 10 years, not 30.
 If we do this by making sure areas with lots of jobs, buses, and trains also have lots of homes, we will advance many goals as we add more and more affordable housing.